Latest Online Learning Statistics 2023: Must Know Facts & Figures

 • Because it allows them to stay up with industry changes, 72 percent of firms feel that online learning helps them gain a competitive advantage.

-• In comparison to in-classroom instruction, 42 percent of virtual college students prefer online learning to 30 percent of undergrads.
+• In comparison to in-classroom instruction, 42 percent of virtual college students prefer online learning compared to 30 percent of undergraduates.

 • Online learners may retain 25 percent to 60 percent more material using eLearning than they can in the classroom, which is only 8 percent to 10%.